Best Practices for Learning Automated Docstring Generation

 Integration with Version Control

-Some advanced setups integrate docstring generation with version control systems like Git.
+Some advanced setups integrate automated docstring generation with version control systems like Git.
 For instance, you can set up a pre-commit hook that checks for missing docstrings and generates them before allowing a commit.

 Here's a simple example using the pre-commit framework: